What is the effect of a replica on the number of records?

 Essentially, the total number of records stored for a specific index equals the number of records in its primary index multiplied by its replica count.

-- total records size = number of records in primary index * (1 + number of replicas).
+- total records size = number of records in primary index * (1 + number of standard replicas).

 - Forwarding settings from your primary index to your replicas using the

-forwardToReplicassetting will not add additional operation counts.
+forwardToReplicassetting won’t add additional operation counts.

 What happens when you detach a replica from its primary?